zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 But a `PKG-INFO` file is - and, as far as I can tell, always has been - supposed to be canonical metadata.
 If the build system adds it to the sdist, anything that's actually in there is supposed to be authoritative, and not subject to change when creating a wheel (or an egg, to consider legacy processes).
 The *specific purpose* of the version 2.2 update to the core metadata format was to make sure that this file provides reliable name and version info.
 Those values must now be listed explicitly and cannot be marked as "dynamic" (i.e., to be calculated when creating a wheel) - they must be determined at sdist creation time (i.e., tools that compute a version number from source control history, need to do that when making an sdist from the repository).
 But as it stands, Pip doesn't even *check if the file is present*.

-And Pip is, in a meaningful sense, *supposed to* leverage PEP 625 - since it was written by a Pip developer specifically to avoid this headache, with the expectation that it won't cause a real problem:
+And Pip is, in a meaningful sense, *supposed to* leverage PEP 625 - since it was written by a Pip developer specifically to avoid this headache, with the expectation that it won't cause a real problem.
+Quoting from the PEP:

 > The filename contains the distribution name and version, to aid tools identifying a distribution without needing to download, unarchive the file, and perform costly metadata generation for introspection, if all the information they need is available in the filename.
 >
 > ...
 >
-> Currently, tools that consume sdists should, if they are to be fully correct, treat the name and version parsed from the filename as provisional, and verify them by downloading the file and generating the actual metadata (or reading it, if the sdist conforms to [PEP 643](https://peps.python.org/pep-0643/).
+> Currently, tools that consume sdists should, if they are to be fully correct, treat the name and version parsed from the filename as provisional, and verify them by downloading the file and generating the actual metadata (or reading it, if the sdist conforms to [PEP 643](https://peps.python.org/pep-0643/)).
 Tools supporting this specification can treat the name and version from the filename as definitive.
 In theory, this could risk mistakes if a legacy filename is assumed to conform to this PEP, but in practice the chance of this appears to be vanishingly small.

 (Just to emphasize: PEP 625 standardizes a *file naming convention*.
 It took *over two years* to approve, and *almost four years in total* to see its final implementation in Setuptools - never mind any other build backends.
 And Pip *still* isn't able to take advantage of it, half a year after that.)

 Besides, if you're "downloading" a local file, then surely you shouldn't need to check the name and version like this.
 If you're asking to get a file from PyPI (or another index), meanwhile, you're already requesting it by name and version - and it should be the index's responsibility to ensure that it gives you the right file.
 Even if you don't trust the index (why are you using it, then?), nothing in the Pip command we're using actually *asks* to verify that the download correctly represents the name and version requested.

-## In the End
+## In the End, it Doesn't Even Matter

 Let's try this another way.
 Like I said, all of this name and version info is supposed to match up.
 But what if it doesn't?
 Of course, it's not very interesting if we intentionally break the build process like before, so to demonstrate, we'll need a setup that can actually create a valid wheel.